exth/SwiftData-ToDo-Practice/README.md

 # SwiftData-ToDo-Practice

-A practice project built to learn SwiftData and MVVM architecture.
+A practice project built to learn SwiftData and MVVM architecture

 ## Screenshots
 <p>